24 Month STEM Extension

 - Required: Update your personal information (name, telephone number, or address) and current

-current employment information using the SEVP Student Portal.
+employment information using the SEVP Student Portal.
 If you have not been using the SEVP Student Portal for regular OPT reporting, use

 - Pay the one-time $300 administrative STEM OPT fee by going to this link.
 Make sure you select the correct option-'Payment for the STEM OPT fee'.
 It is the

 second item on the menu.
 You will need to upload proof of payment receipt in your

 STEM OPT I-20 request e-form.

 I-983 training plan will result in a processing delay.
 Electronic signatures on Form I-983 will not be accepted.
 Include the following documents:

-- Photocopy of your current post-completion OPT EAD card (front and back).
+A. Photocopy of your current post-completion OPT EAD card (front and back)